Why are the leaves of my indoor plants turning yellow?

 Lack of nutrients

 Perhaps the most common of causes for yellow leaves is the lack of nutrients.
 Plants need specific minerals and nutrients to stay healthy.
 A lack of these will cause the leaves to yellow as well.
 Poor soil or a lack of fertilizer will cause a mineral deficiency.
-Consider fertlizing your plants with a balanced fertilzer to ensure they remain healthy and well fed.
+Consider fertilizing your plants with a balanced fertilizer to ensure they remain healthy and well-fed.

 Plants can be sensitive to changes to their surrounding, which may cause yellow leaves or the leaves dropping.
 If you have recently moved your plant to a new location, or if the temperature and/or air humidity changes, your plant’s health might be affected.
 Keep your plants in a stable environment and avoid sudden (large) changes that might cause stress.